slonermike/lunchlady/THE_PLAN.md

 - `lunchlady` creates a blog from scratch in the working directory.
 - Running `lunchlady` the first time will pull down sloppy joe and create a content folder with a sample entry.
 - Configuration is now baked into the app and the config.json file has been removed.
+- Ability to reorder sections at top level.

 ### Bugs Fixed
 - Initial run of `lunchlady setup` fails to sync branches other than `master`
+- Adding a new article should go straight into editing it after adding it.
+It doesn't.

 ## v0.1.0
 Making it useful.
 Documenting the process.